andylvua/myshell/README.md

 > **Note**
 >
 > Aliases can appear in alias itself. `myshell` incorporates a robust alias expansion mechanism that prevents infinite alias expansion loops.

-### Additional Tasks (related to myshell 2)

-Although we didn't implement any additional tasks related to `myshell 2`, we've implemented some additional features that we believe are worth mentioning:

-1. Full support of redirections, including appending and duplicating file descriptors.
-2. Full support of connections, including pipelines, background, and sequential execution, logical operators.
-3. Full support of command substitution, including nested command substitutions and quoting.
-4. Simple implementation of job control, including background processes and `mjobs` built-in command.
-5. Bash-like word splitting algorithms that support quoting and escaping.